-Most of us, if not all, separate our online identity.
+Most of us, if not all, separate our online identities.
 Most of us have two or more email IDs to separate work and personal stuff.
-Similarly, you may also have more than one Skype account to separate work and personal life.
+Similarly, you may also have more than one Skype accounts to separate work and personal life.

 skype --secondary &

 That’s it.
 It was easy, wasn’t it?
 Now multiple users can easily log in to Skype at the same time.

 Method 2: Use multiple Skype accounts in LInux with third-party apps

 Another way to use multiple Skype accounts at the same time is to use a third party app along with the official Skype app.
 This way, you have two different applications running two different Skype accounts.

 You can try Franz or Rambox.
 They allow you to create many isolated instances of services like Gmail, WhatsApp, Facebook Messenger, Skype in single desktop application.
 You can try both and choose the one you like.